AG-Systems/MicroProjects/Ideas/readme.md

 Fix site

 Make a site that you post your notes online and asign tags for note magement and note finding.

+Fix the algorithm of xauriga

+Figure out how to make a achrive blog post